Get a competitive advantage with integrations and your API strategy.

 Your product is extensible in multiple ways, it supports workflow automation.
 You have a clear overview on integration gaps and what the competition is doing.

 Your App can be extended and supports workflow automation for customizability

 You have a dedicated developer community and offer an integration fund to incentivize

 Monetization of integrations provides additional revenue

-Executive team is committed to the vision
+The executive team is committed to the platform vision